-A tense and terrifying thriller crafted by the master of the suspense genre, Alfred Hitchcock.
+This tense and terrifying thriller was crafted by the master of the suspense genre, Alfred Hitchcock.

 The movie was based on a short story by Daphne du Maurier, and following her lead, Hitchcock offers no explanation for this avian revolution, thus making the film even more mysterious.

-Like his other horror classic, Psycho (1960), The Birds preys on our primal fears and never misses an opportunity to surprise us.
+Like Hitchcock’s other horror classic, Psycho (1960), The Birds preys on our primal fears and never misses an opportunity to surprise us.

-The film’s underlying emotion – enhanced by the clever use of electronic sounds in place of more conventional background music – is menace, and in this respect, Hitchcock certainly delivers the goods.
+The film’s underlying emotion – enhanced by the clever use of electronic sounds in place of background music – is menace, and in this respect, Hitchcock certainly delivers the goods.

 Even when nothing happens you feel it is about to, and your heart is in your mouth.